Opinions do not necessarily represent CUIndependent.com or any of its sponsors.

 The latter sentiment is evident in Colorado.
 Currently, there are three bills in the state’s legislature that aim to expand gun rights.
 One such bill would repeal 2013 legislation that limited the possession of large-capacity ammunition magazines.
 Another bill would extend the “Make My Day” law, which enables homeowners to use deadly force against an intruder on their property, to apply to business owners, managers and employees.
 The third proposed bill would allow any legal gun owner to carry a concealed weapon, whereas now a separate permit must be obtained in order to do so.

 While the expansion of the “Make My Day” law may be justifiable depending on where you fall on the gun debate, the other two bills would only add to the gun problems this state already suffers from.
 If events like the ones in Denver, Colorado Springs, Columbine or in Aurora are to be avoided, precautionary laws that limit things like concealed carry and high-capacity weapons must be strengthened, not abolished.
+Instead of carrying custom rifles everywhere they go, gunowners may go to an indoor firing range instead for practice or target shooting.
+And for safekeeping purposes, you might want to consider getting fire safes for your guns and rifles.

 The nation is at a crossroad when it comes to gun freedoms and gun violence.
 As a state where these issues hit too close to home, we must choose the path that fosters safety, rather than the one that will enable the past to repeat itself.